Unraveling Responsiveness of Chained BFT Consensus with Network Delay

-\FHS is a responsive two-phase chained BFT protocol, which allows a leader to included $f+1$ latest QCs in its block.
+\FHS is a responsive two-phase chained BFT protocol, which allows a leader to included $2f+1$ latest QCs in its block.
 Compared with \CHS, the QC inclusion in \FHS slightly increases the message exchange overhead, but does not require an additional phase to achieve responsiveness.
 Despite \FHS's resilience against forking attacks, honest nodes may still lose blocks.
 This is because votes sent to a subsequent adversarial leader could be hidden, preventing the formation of a QC.
 As a result, the actions available to the adversary in \FHS are the same as \TCHS.

-The state transition and reward allocation of \FHS are the same as \TCHS, except for \T. Besides responsiveness, \FHS optimizes the view change process by incorporating the ``happy path'' mechanism, where the next leader skips the view change if they successfully form the QC of the previous block.
+The state transition and reward allocation of \FHS are the same as \TCHS, except for \T, which are shown in \tabref{tab:state_trans_FHS}.
+Besides responsiveness, \FHS optimizes the view change process by incorporating the ``happy path'' mechanism, where the next leader skips the view change if they successfully form the QC of the previous block.
 This QC is ensured to be the highest QC, so honest nodes can directly propose a new block based on this QC.
 This mechanism further reduces \T.